Miksus/rocketry/docs/tutorial/quick_start.rst

     :language: py

-We initialized the RedEngine application, created one task which runs every 10 seconds and then we started the app.
+We initialized the RedEngine application, created one task which runs every day and then we started the app.
 This is nothing fancy but gets you stared.

 What next